This event is being virtually delivered

 After careful consideration, and in light of ongoing COVID-19 developments in NSW, The STEM Education Conference scheduled for 18-19 October, will be going ahead as a fully virtual event.

 We believe everyone should still be able to learn from great content, access important resources and connect with industry professionals.
 By offering a virtual event we hope to manage the challenges of COVID in a safe and dynamic way.
 More information in the ‘Virtually Delivered’ tab below.

-The STEM Education Conference returns in a face-to-face format on 27-28 July 2021 at Rydges World Square, Sydney.
+The STEM Education Conference returns in a virtual format on 18-19 October.

 This year, Australian teachers and schools have gone above and beyond to keep students learning.
 Educators seeking to implement STE(A)M projects and programs have faced challenges and disruption, and yet through some creative and resourceful methods schools have been able to engage students, collaborate across borders and ignite students’ curiosity to solve real-world problems.